olivecha/guitarsounds/paper/paper.md

 - Automate the loading, conditioning and normalization of multiple sound files to meaningfully compare their features.
 - Visualize sounds features relevant to musical instrument design, such as:
     - Linear and logarithmic time envelope
-    - Octave bins Fourier transform
+    - Octave bands Fourier transform
     - Time dependent damping
-- Divide sounds in frequency bins to analyze variations in temporal behaviour for different frequency ranges.
+- Divide sounds in frequency bands to analyze variations in temporal behaviour for different frequency ranges.
 - Extract the Fourier transform peaks of a harmonic signal using a custom peak finding algorithm.
 - Extract numerical values for certain features such as the Helmholtz cavity frequency of a guitar.
 - Provide an easy-to-use signal processing API to compute new features meeting to specific needs by providing acess to lower level features and handling the differences between sound files, such as the file sample rate.